 Start Fixing it

 After you identify the cause of your money problems, it’s time to start fixing it!
-Was there something that you were overspending on?
-Try cutting back on that thing.
+Learn to start saving money directly from your salary.
+Identify the things you were overspending on and start cutting back.
 I know, its hard to do when there’s one thing that you really enjoy that relieves the stress, if only for a few minutes.
 But if you make these hard cuts now, hopefully that stress will start to melt away.

 Is the problem that there just isn’t enough money to go around to pay all the bills?
 Now might be the time to look into a side hustle.
 Yeah, it takes a lot of time, but sometimes you have to do what you have to do to get by.

 Sometimes, the problem is just a slew of emergencies or a string of bad luck.
 It can be hard to dig out from under something like this, especially when the hits just seem to keep on coming.
+Sometimes it feels as though we are just hemorrhaging money.
 As a financial independence blogger, I hesitate to tell people that MORE debt is the answer, but sometimes having a way to consolidate to one smaller payment with a lower interest rate can really help alleviate the stress and help you get your budget back on track.

 If you think a loan could help you in this way, check out Upstart.
 They offer personal loans to people for a variety of different reasons – from medical emergencies to debt consolidation.
 The best part about Upstart is that they view you as a whole person, not just as a credit score.
 Everyone needs a helping hand sometimes.